mrhavens/openmaint_docker/README.md

 CMDBuild is an open source asset management application that OpenMAINT is built upon.
 Except for some differences in the database, they are virtually identical and share the same code base.

+### Doesn't OpenMAINT have their own build?
+Why use CMDBuild?

+Yes, OpenMAINT has its own offical build.
+This is not an official release of OpenMAINT.
+As of 12/09/19, OpenMAINT's code and documentation appear to be far behind CMDBuild.
+It may have even depreciated in favor of builds like this one.
+Except for logo stylization, the two are virtually identical.
+CMDBuild, however, has documentation that is up to date, and a codebase that is known to be working and well tested.

 ### Docker & Docker Compose

 Docker is a popular tool that makes it easy to create, deploy, and run applications using containers.
 Containers allow developers to package and ship an application with a full stack of dependencies it needs to run on any other system, regardless of any conflicting configurations that may be present.
 Docker Compose is a companion tool for creating and running multi-container docker applications.